 Climb Mt.
 Obama

 Back in 2009, Antigua renamed Boggy Peak—its highest point—to Mt.
 Obama in honor of the U.S. President.
 The 1319-foot mountain can be hiked from both the north and south side, and while it isn't a technical climb in any way, it can be a bit strenuous.
 The views from the top make it worth it however, as much of the island, and the surrounding ocean can be seen for miles in all directions.

 Go Horseback Riding

 Horseback riding is another popular excursion on Antigua, particularly since it gives visitors a chance to ride along the beach, and even into the clear waters of the Caribbean itself.
-Depending on your ride, you may even pass into some of the green pastures that are found throughout the island or up into the lush hills too.
-It is a serene, peaceful way to tour the island, and experience places that are far from the more heavily traveled touristy areas.
+Depending on your ride, you may even pass into some of the green pastures that are found throughout the island or climb up into the lush hills too.
+It is a serene, peaceful way to tour Antigua, allowing travelers to experience places that are far from the more heavily trafficked touristy areas.